Investing

 • iShares Global Inflation Linked Govt Bond UCITS ETF

-I’ve summarised the main differences between these iShares bond funds in the table below:
+I’ve summarised the main differences between these below:

 iShares Global Inflation Linked Govt Bond UCITS ETF